awsdocs/amazon-s3-userguide/doc_source/object-ownership-migrating-acls-prerequisites.md

    aws s3api get-bucket-acl --bucket DOC-EXAMPLE-BUCKET
    ```

    For example, this bucket ACL grants `WRITE` and `READ` access to a third\-party account\.
 In this ACL, the third\-party account is identified by the [canonical user ID](finding-canonical-user-id.md)\.
-To apply the bucket owner enforced setting and disable ACLs, you must migrate these permissions for the third\-party account to a bucket policy\.
+To apply the Bucket owner enforced setting and disable ACLs, you must migrate these permissions for the third\-party account to a bucket policy\.

    ```
    {